PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: INTRODUCTION

 To address this problem, we introduce a novel personalized task scenario of LCRG called \textsc{GraspMine} with a benchmark dataset. \textsc{GraspMine} aims to locate and grasp personal objects given a personal indicator, \textit{e.g., ``my sleeping pills''}, that robotic systems with generic knowledge may not handle properly.
 According to the field of Personalization~\cite{fluffy, meta_personalizing}, personalizing with a few examples is a common scenario since collecting a lot of personalized data for each user is infeasible in real-world applications.
 Considering this aspect, \textsc{GraspMine} requires robots to learn personal objects via minimal human-robot interaction, \textit{i.e.}, a one-time verbal introduction of a personal object, as depicted in Fig.~\ref{fig:first}.
-In \textsc{GraspMine} dataset, we consider learning of 96 personal objects, each with its own indicator. \textsc{GraspMine} contains five distinct test splits, each sample including an image containing multiple objects, a personal indicator, and the associated object's coordinates.
+In \textsc{GraspMine} dataset, we consider learning of 96 personal objects, containing five distinct test splits (Heterogeneous, Homogeneous, Paraphrased, and Cluttered), each sample including an image containing multiple objects, a personal indicator, and the associated object's coordinates.